What are the day to day operations of this route?

 What type of vehicle do I need?

-The current owner services this route using a 2015 Isuzu NPR Box Truck (250k miles) that is included in the purchase.
-Estimated value is $18,000.
+The current owner services this route using a 2015 Isuzu NPR Box Truck (250k miles) that is available to purchase as a separate transaction.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?